 Christian Academy provides technology resources (such as computers, Chromebooks, tablets, printers, and Internet access) to staff and students to advance the spiritual and educational mission of the schools.
-Before allowing access to technology resources, Christian Academy requires parents and students (as age-appropriate) to read the Technology Responsible Use Policy Agreement (see Appendix A) and sign the School Policy Commitment.
-The most current version of the Agreement can be found online at http://www.caschools.us.
+Before allowing access to technology resources, Christian Academy requires parents to read and sign the Technology Responsible Use Policy (see Appendix A) and sign the School Policy Commitment.